Aaron98990/ways-of-the-game/game-management.md

 ## Consult with the player

 For all slide tackles which are deemed unfair, have a conference with that player even if not givning a sanction.
+All consults with players are written down.

 ## Whistle tone

-Normal: Foul, Restart play
+Short: Basic Offense, Restart play, Water break (with verbal announccement)
-Long: unfair slide tackles, penalty kicks, yellow or red cards
+Long: unfair slide tackles, penalty kicks (ensure to wait for advantage), denying a goal, yellow or red cards Short Short: Sub, Injury
+Short Long: Halftime (including for extra time)
+Short Shot Long: Abandon, Fulltime (including for extra time) or when penalties are complete

 ## Issuing cards

 For any DOGSO-ish offfenses: consult AR

-For yellow card or red card to one player: Ensure no advantage, do a long whistle, identify the player to card, ensure no quick restart goal scoring opportunity, pull out card and yell reason, while in the air look at the card to see if they have already carded and if so show the second yellow card, write down info on card.
+For yellow card or red card to one player: Ensure no advantage, do a long whistle, identify the player to card, ensure no quick restart goal scoring opportunity, pull out card and yell reason, while in the air look if already cautioned, write down info on card.

 For cards to multiple players: Identify the players to card.
 Write first.
 Separate teams to their own bench or halves.
 Consult with AR if needed.
 Call players over.
 Show cards.